-Other interesting places to visit are Ile Padung a traditional village, 25 km from Larantuka, reached by your
+Other interesting places to visit are Ile Padung a traditional village, 20 km from Larantuka, to be reached by

 In the very far east you can visit Lake Asmara (danau).
 Follow the road north from Larantuka with the sea on your right side then cross the few kilometers to the other side.
-It takes about 1,5 hours from Larantuka.
-To reach the lake itself you have to climb down the forest a few hundred meters.
+It takes about 75 minutes from Larantuka.
+At the parking they have build a few treehuts for a view high above the lake.
+To reach the lake itself you have to hike down the forest a few dozens of meters.
 Take care and wear decent shoes as there is only a real path half of the descend.
 Also take mosquito coil.

 From the junction just before lake Asmara you can reach Kwuta Beach.
 It is only 6,3 kilometers but it will take one hour to get there via a bumpy road, partly via cashewnut plantations and the forest.